runthings-dev/runthings-current-year-shortcode/readme.txt

 * Internal release

 == Upgrade Notice ==

+= 2.1.0 =
+This update moves scripts and styles into externally included files.

 = 2.0.0 =
 This update adds PHP type declarations for better code quality and updates year examples.
 Requires PHP 7.4 or higher.